CalyxOS/calyxos.org/Offline-signing.md

 Signing the builds offline, preferably using a yubikey / nitrokey or a hsm as appropriate.

+TL;DR: Doable, some stuff already has external hooks, some might not but could easily be added.

 ##### TODOs
-* Figure out what hardware can be used (e.g. can the yubikey 4c be used?)
+- [ ] Figure out what hardware can be used (e.g. can the yubikey 4c be used?)
-* Figure out the code changes needed to the AOSP releasetools (see if anyone else has done it while we're at it)
+- [ ] Figure out the code changes needed to the AOSP releasetools (see if anyone else has done it while we're at it) - halfway there
-* Document the changes below
+- [x] Document the changes below
-* Differences between signing the apks and the builds (system/vendor/boot verity/avb)
+- [x] Differences between signing the apks and the builds (system/vendor/boot verity/avb)

 ### Hardware
 #### Yubikey 4C Nano (cdesai)